AEROS MH-1

-The AEROS MH-1 is a Portuguese nanosatellite that is currently orbiting Earth at an altitude of around 510 km.
-Launched on 4 March 2024 from the Vandenberg Space Force Base in California, it is Portugal's second ever satellite, after the PoSAT-1.
+The AEROS MH-1 is a Portuguese nanosatellite that orbited Earth at an altitude of around 510 km.
+Launched on 4 March 2024 from the Vandenberg Space Force Base in California, it was Portugal's second ever satellite, after the PoSAT-1.
 Its purpose is ocean mapping and observation, with particular interest in the Portuguese exclusive economic zone in the Atlantic Ocean.

 Background and function

 The AEROS MH-1 was launched to map and observe the oceans of planet Earth, with particular interest in the Atlantic Ocean, since the Portuguese Exclusive Economic Zone is located there.
 It was Portugal's second ever satellite, second only to 1993's PoSAT-1, and its meant to be the first step towards making Portugal “a space nation by the end of the 2020s”.

 Work on the satellite began in 2020 and it represents an investment of 2.78 million euros, co-financed by 1.88 million euros from the European Regional Development Fund (ERDF).
 Its name is a homage to Manuel Heitor, former Portuguese Minister of Science, Technology and Higher Education.